 Teach your Dachshund to be quiet by covering their mouth with a treat.
 By covering its mouth, you force your dog to stop barking and pay attention to you for 10 seconds before letting them do anything else.

 Give Them a Treat

 An excellent way to reward a pet is to give them a treat.
-This food reward can help the animal associate the desired behavior with something positive in their life.
+This dog food reward can help the animal associate the desired behavior with something positive in their life.
 It helps strengthen the bond that you have with your pet.

 Being patient with your dog is very important.
 Be patient and give your Dachshund time to learn how to do what you want it to do.
 Never get frustrated or mad at your dog.
-Stay calm and gentle while teaching your pup what you want it to do.
+Stay calm and gentle while training your pup what you want it to do.
 You can try showing the dog one more time if it does not seem to get it but never push your dog too hard.